datavane/datasophon/.github/PULL_REQUEST_TEMPLATE.md

 This change added tests and can be verified as follows:

 <!--*(example:)*
-- *Added datasophon-dao tests for end-to-end.*
+- *Added datasophon-infrastructure tests for end-to-end.*
 - *Added CronUtilsTest to verify the change.*
 - *Manually verified the change by testing locally.* -->